cycle4passion/svelte-attach-gsap/README.md

 # svelte-attach-gsap

 A Svelte 5 library that seamlessly integrates a subset of common GSAP animations functionality using Svelte's `@attach` directive.
-Create smooth, performant animations with a clean, declarative syntax and advanced timeline ordering capabilities.
-This provides clean implementation of GSAP in Svelte, similar to how Svelte in/out directives work simple transitions, or animation directives works for simple animations.
+This provides a clean implementation of GSAP in Svelte, similar to how Svelte in/out directives work for simple transitions, or animation directives.

 ## Features

-- 🎬 **Declarative animations** - Use GSAP animations directly in your Svelte templates with `@attach`
+- 🎬 **Declarative animations** - Use GSAP animations directly in your Svelte templates with `@attach toGSAP`
 - ⏱️ **Timeline ordering** - Control animation sequence with optional order parameters
-- 🧹 **Automatic cleanup** - Animations are automatically cleaned up when components unmount
 - 🔧 **Subset GSAP API** - Access to `to`, `from`, `fromTo`, `set`
 - 📈 **Timeline control** - Create complex animation sequences with `createTimeline()`
+- 🧹 **Automatic cleanup** - Animations are automatically cleaned up when components unmount
 - 🎯 **Type-safe** - Written in TypeScript with full type support
 - 📦 **Exports the `gsap` instance** - For advanced use cases